Altoros/power-bosh-jumpbox-bootstrap/README.md

 1. `gem install bundler && bundle install`
 1. Run `bundle exec ./bin/build-stemcell` (if any errors occurs, try to run commands from this script manually)

+Notice: At this moment I use power-2915 branch to build stemcell 2915 for power arch.
+You can find this branch [here](https://github.com/Altoros/bosh/tree/power-2915).
+This branch doesn't add micro bosh release to the stemcell.
+It is not needed, since we use `bosh-init` tool for MicroBOSH deployment.

 ## Build MicroBOSH release